Transform raw ingredients into handmade soap

-The Cold-process process is one of the most common ways to produce soap at home.
+The cold-process method is the most common way to make soap from scratch.
 It’s easy enough for most anyone to try and you can make soap easily in your own kitchen.
 Though there’s usually some uncertainty in your first attempt, you’ll get the hang out of it by the second try.
 Soap making involves a lot of ingredients and steps so just try to keep organized.

-In this tutorial I’ll be showing you the steps I go through when making a honey soap though you can apply the instructions to practically any soap recipe, including the ones I provided in the last post.
+In this tutorial I’ll be showing you the steps I go through when making a honey soap.
+However, you can apply the instructions to practically any soap recipe, including the ones I provided in the last post.
 The video below shows how to make cold-process soap with this Lemongrass soap recipe.

 Assemble your Ingredients and Equipment